dji-sdk/Mobile-SDK-iOS/README.md

 ### Prerequisites

-- Xcode 7.0+ or higher
+- Xcode 7.0 or higher
-- Deployment target of 8.1 or higher
+- Deployment target of iOS 8.1 or higher

 ### Registering an App Key